Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Results

-In the first case, i.e., SDSSJ233602.9+001728, we have 5 epochs of spectral information from which we estimate the \mbh{} and \ledd{} per epoch.
-The source starts (MJD = 51783) from a relatively high BH mass, log \mbh{} = 8.73$\pm$0.1 (in units of \msun{}), and high AGN luminosity, log \lagn{} = 43.24$\pm$0.08 (in units of erg s$^{-1}$).
-The corresponding Eddington ratio is log \ledd{} = -2.66$\pm$0.13.
-Then, in the next epoch (MJD = 51877, $\Delta$MJD = 94\footnote{Here, the $\Delta$MJD refers to the time difference between the discussed epoch and the first epoch of spectroscopic observation for a given source.}), the BH mass reduces by nearly half an order, log \mbh{} = 8.29$\pm$0.03, accompanied with a rise ($\sim$1.5 times) in the AGN luminosity, log \lagn{} = 43.42$\pm$0.02.
-This leads to an increase in the Eddington ratio, log \ledd{} = -2.05$\pm$0.04.
-In the subsequent epoch (MJD = 52199, $\Delta$MJD = 416), the BH mass remains fairly constant at log \mbh{} = 8.26$\pm$0.03, while we see a reduction in the AGN luminosity, log \lagn{} = 43.31$\pm$0.01.
-The resulting Eddington ratio, log \ledd{} = -2.12$\pm$0.03, thus reduces.
-In the next epoch, (MJD = 52525, $\Delta$MJD = 742), the BH mass plunges by 0.45 dex to its lowest value, log \mbh{} = 7.81$\pm$0.15, along with a drop in the AGN luminosity by almost an order, log \lagn{} = 42.47$\pm$0.04.
-The effective Eddington ratio thus goes down to log \ledd{} = -2.52$\pm$0.15.
+In the first case, i.e., SDSSJ022556.0+003026, we have 16 epochs of spectral information from which we estimate the \mbh{} and \ledd{} per epoch.
+The source starts (MJD = 52200) from a relatively high BH mass, log \mbh{} = 8.75$\pm$0.43 (in units of \msun{}), and high AGN luminosity, log \lagn{} = 44.26$\pm$0.01 (in units of erg s$^{-1}$).
+The corresponding Eddington ratio is log \ledd{} = -1.67$\pm$0.44.
+In the subsequent epochs, the \mbh{} varies within a 0.51 dex range, i.e., between log \mbh{} = 8.88$\pm$0.17 (second epoch, MJD = 52944, 744 days after the first epoch) and 9.43$\pm$0.06 (4$^{\rm th}$ epoch, MJD = 55181, 2981 days after the first epoch).
+The corresponding change in the Eddington ratio ranges between log \ledd{} = -1.67$\pm$0.18 (second epoch) and -2.50$\pm$0.09 (6$^{\rm th}$ epoch, MJD = 55241, 3041 days after the first epoch).
+This source is special as it is the only one that demonstrates multiple episodes of brightening and dimming phases (6 phases) and is categorized under the class ``Multi'' in Figure \ref{fig:state-change-dist}.
+We demonstrate the change in the luminosity for this source across the 16 epochs in the top panel of Figure \ref{fig:delL5100} where we can see the modulation of the source.\\

-In the last epoch (MJD = 55449, $\Delta$MJD = 3666), the BH mass attains its highest value, log \mbh{} = 9.16$\pm$0.12, with an increase in the AGN luminosity, log \lagn{} = 42.86$\pm$0.03.
-The resulting Eddington ratio is at its lowest for this source, log \ledd{} = -3.47$\pm$0.13.
-Overall, this source has dimmed by $\sim$60\% relative to the first epoch (see also the last column in Table \ref{tab:table-pyqsofit}).
-The fluctuations in the Eddington ratio can be primarily attributed to the change in the BH mass which, in turn, is related to the change in the estimates for FWHM(\hb{}) over the epochs.
-The gradual variation in the FWHM of the broad \hb\ profile can be gauged also from the Figure \ref{fig:spectra-compare} (left-panel).
-Here, we show the four spectral epochs described above.
-The spectra have been binned (bin width $\sim$3\AA) for clarity.\\